fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Jinns flying to heavens

 Before the revelation of the Quran, the Jinn were allowed to enter heavens to listen to angels.
-This was the way they could tell what's is decreed in some acpects of this dunya.
-After the first surah of the Quran came to the prophet Muhammad (pbuh), some obstacle appeared between jinn and heavens so they could not tresspass it no more.
+This was the way they could tell what is decreed in some acpects of this dunya.
+After the first surah of the Quran came to the prophet Muhammad ﷺ  , some obstacle appeared between jinn and heavens so they could not tresspass it no more.

     "And we have sought [to reach] the heaven but found it filled with powerful guards and burning flames."
     Quran, Surah Al-Jinn 72:8

-### Prophet Muhammad Talked to Jinns
+### Prophet Muhammad Talked to Jinn

 In Islamic tradition, Muhammad was sent as a prophet to both human and jinn communities, and that prophets and messengers were sent to both communities.
 Traditionally, the 72nd surah, Al-Jinn, named after them, is held to tell about the revelation to jinn and several stories mention one of Muhammad's followers accompanied him, witnessing the revelation to the jinn.

-At the time of Prophet Mohammad (P.B.U.H), a group of jinn were turned into Muslims when they heard the recitation of Holy Quran.
-At that time Allah revealed the following verses of Surah Jinn on Prophet Mohammad (P.B.U.H),
+At the time of Prophet Mohammad ﷺ  , a group of jinn were turned into Muslims when they heard the recitation of Holy Quran.
+At that time, Allah revealed the following verses of Surah Jinn:

     Say, [O Muhammad], "It has been revealed to me that a group of the jinn listened and said, 'Indeed, we have heard an amazing Quran.
 It guides to the right course, and we have believed in it.
 And we will never associate with our Lord anyone.'"
     Quran 72:1-2

-### The Shaitan

-Iblis was amongst the best of jinn. some narrations say he worshipped Allah in all of the heavens and he was raised almost to the rank of angels.
-Then he came to Allah and asked to send him and some angels to punish the transgressing jinn who were living on the earth.
-So they started destroying the jinn that lived on earth only a scarce amount of them remained here and there. and Allah knew that Iblis wants his own kingdom for himself. so He created Adam to test Iblis, to reveal his intentions.
-And He asked angels and IBlis to bow before Adam which he disobeyed refused to do.

-    "Will you o human beings take him and his children as allies while he is your enemy."
-    Surah 18:50

-Shaitan has children.
-Shaitan uses waswasa to influence humans.
-And the waswasa does not work on devout worshippers of Allah.

 ### Classification of Jinn